Dunajská Streda: Name

 The name of Syridahel was first mentioned in 1256.
 Other early written forms of the name were Zeredahely (1270) and Zredahel (1358).
-Szerdahely means "Wednesday (market)place" in Hungarian and it indicates the town had the privilege to hold a market on Wednesdays (although it was later changed to Fridays).
-(The Hungarian word szerda is a loanword from Slavic languages; the word streda means Wednesday in Slovak, with related words existing in other Slavic languages, meaning the middle (stred) day in the week.
-The attribute Duna- (Dunajská; i.e. Danubian) was added in the 19th century to distinguish it from other towns with similar names (in accordance with the "one town, one name" policy of Austria-Hungary).
+Szerdahely means "Wednesday (market)place" in Hungarian, and it indicates the town had the privilege to hold a market on Wednesdays (although it was later changed to Fridays).
+The Hungarian word szerda is a loanword from Slavic languages; the word streda means Wednesday in Slovak, with related words existing in other Slavic languages, meaning the middle (stred) day in the week.
+The attribute Duna- (Dunajská; i.e., Danubian) was added in the 19th century to distinguish it from other towns with similar names (in accordance with the "one town, one name" policy of Austria-Hungary).
 The German name Niedermarkt means "Lower Market".

 History

-According to archeological evidence the territory was inhabited in the Neolithic, Bronze, Roman and Great Moravian period.
-The region was part of the arising Hungarian state since the 10th century.
+According to archeological evidence, the territory was inhabited in the Neolithic, Bronze, Roman, and Great Moravian period.
+The region was part of the rising Hungarian state since the 10th century.

-During the Middle and Modern Ages the settlement was a small market town located in the southern part of Pozsony county.
+During the Middle and Modern Ages, the settlement was a small market town located in the southern part of Pozsony county.
 It also functioned as a commercial and administrative centre for the neighbouring villages.
-After 1808, after 1854, and in 1960 it became amalgamated with several smaller settlements.
+After 1808, after 1854, and in 1960, it became amalgamated with several smaller settlements.

-The population of the town has been predominantly Slovak at least since the late Middle Ages.
-The first detailed description of the town came from a charter of King Charles I of Hungary from 1341 when the king gave the estate of Pókafölde to comes Tamás.
-In the middle of the 15th century Szerdahely became an oppidum, or market town.
+The first detailed description of the town came from a charter of King Charles I of Hungary from 1341, when the king gave the estate of Pókafölde to comes Tamás.
+In the middle of the 15th century, Szerdahely became an oppidum, or market town.
 The first conscription of the population happened in 1574 (26 royal serf families and 3 noble families).
-The next conscription in 1646 indicates that most citizen were craftsmen.
+The next conscription in 1646 indicates that most citizens were craftsmen.
 The town was under the feudal jurisdiction of the Pálffy family between 1600 and 1848.
 Many Jews came in the 18th century.
-In 1880 the town had 4182 inhabitants out of which 3531 (84.43%) were Hungarian and 416 (9.95%) were German by mother tongue.
+In 1880, the town had 4182 inhabitants, out of which 3531 (84.43%) were Hungarian and 416 (9.95%) were German by mother tongue.
 The number of the Jewish population was 1,874 (44.81%).
-In 1910 there were 4,679 (98.26%) Hungarian speakers (by mother tongue) from a total population of 4,762.
-In 1930, the town had 5,706 inhabitants, including 2,944 (51.6%) Hungarians, 2,186 (38.31%) Jews (mostly Hungarian-speaking) and 503 (8.82%) Slovaks.
+In 1910, there were 4,679 (98.26%) Hungarian speakers (by mother tongue) from a total population of 4,762.
+In 1930, the town had 5,706 inhabitants, including 2,944 (51.6%) Hungarians, 2,186 (38.31%) Jews (mostly Hungarian-speaking), and 503 (8.82%) Slovaks.
 According to the 2021 census, 16,577 Hungarians, 4,386 Slovaks, 108 Czechs, 87 Romani people, 31 Russians, 30 Vietnamese, and 29 Ukrainians live in the city, meaning a Hungarian majority of over 70%, the second highest Hungarian population among Slovak municipalities (after leading Komárno with 17,696 ethnic Hungarians).